 In this paper I discuss how ageing and aged bodies become signifiers of failed and resurrected reproduction.
 This is particularly evident in the case of assisted reproduction through the use of technologies (ARTs) such as in-vitro fertilization (IVF) and/ or intracystoplasmic sperm injection (ICSI), besides other assisted reproductive technologies (ARTs) that are becoming popular in the ‘curing of infertility’ as an emerging health problem.
 The paradoxical position that ARTs occupy within the socio-medical discourse on infertility is seen in the ways in which the failure of the technology to ‘cure’ is often projected on to issues of age (Friese 2015), just as the technology promises to alleviate the obstacles of age in seeking infertility treatment.
 However, the recent public fear of the ticking ‘biological clock’, especially with regard to working women in their 30s with no children, and the associated fanfare surrounding the birth of children to 70 year old women through IVF (Indian Express 2011)—has led to questions regarding how infertility and ARTs are marking ageing and reproduction in India.

 Besides surrogacy and donor insemination, which have received much academic and policy scrutiny in the past few decade, the linkages between infertility and ageing remain largely unexplored in the Indian context.
 This is significant considering the popular perception that those who have reached a particular age that ‘makes biological reproduction difficult’ seek ARTs.
-In the West, emerging literature within the vast corpus of writing on infertility and technology, are now beginning to explore the ways in which age and ageing are ‘manufactured’ in the infertility clinic and within infertility diagnosis (Friese 2015).
+In the West, emerging literature within the vast corpus of writing on infertility and technology, are now beginning to explore the ways in which age and ageing are ‘manufactured’ in the infertility clinic and within infertility diagnosis (Friese et al. 2008; Friese 2015; Locke and Budds 2013; Martin 2010).
 In India, Maya Unnithan (2009) has looked at the idea of reproductive ageing in relation to menopause in India, linking it to the classic study of menopause in Japan by Margaret Lock (1993) that stated how local notions regarding bodily processes do not always adhere to global medical notions regarding the same.

 Underlying all of these concerns is the large demand for ARTs that the reproductive tourism industry and the IVF-surrogacy industry caters to (Reddy and Qadeer 2010).
 The projections of large revenue earnings and the popularity that ARTs have in India have nonetheless not impacted public health interventions.
+The absence of a linkage between infertility and public health is connected to the way in which reproduction is understood in terms of population policy rhetoric, along with the corresponding association of infertility to a ‘lifestyle disease’ affecting only a minority (Sama 2010; Shah 2009).
 This is problematic considering recent studies that suggest that infertility is not necessarily a ‘lifestyle disease’ impacting the urban rich, but also impacts those living in rural and semi-urban areas and those belonging to the middle and lower middle classes (Sama 2010, Unnithan 2010).
 Yet, most IVF clinics operate as private clinics providing niche, relatively expensive treatment to couples seeking fertility interventions.